JayeshShukla/audit-data/README.md

 [S-#] TITLE (Root Cause + Impact) Description:

-Issue type: Access Control call/delegatecall Context Decimal DoS en/de-code ERC20 ERC4626 ERC721 Error ETH-Transfer Governance GOX Invalid Validation Library Loop Math MEV Oracle Other Payable Reentrancy Rug-Pull Solmate Timing Token-Transfer Under/Overflow Uniswap Upgradable
+## Impact

-Links to affected code:\
+Detailed description of the impact of this finding.

-Impact
+## Proof of Concept

-Proof of Concept
+Provide direct links to all referenced code in GitHub.
+Add screenshots, logs, or any other relevant proof that illustrates the concept.

-Tools Used
+## Tools Used
-- Manual Review
+Manual Review

-Recommended Mitigation Steps
+## Recommended Mitigation Steps